Article 1. Name of Organization

 4.14.
 The Vice President, in the absence of the President, or should the President prove unable or unwilling to perform the duties described above, shall assume the responsibilities of the President.
 In the event of a vacancy in the Office of the President, the Vice President shall assume the Office of the President, including all duties and responsibilities thereof, until elections for new Officers shall be held.
 In addition, the Vice President shall preside over all meetings of the Executive Board called pursuant to Section 5.06 below and shall also perform other duties as the President may assign.

-4.17.
-The Events Director shall be responsible with organizing events outside of General Meetings and facilitate relationships with non-campaign related events.
-The chairperson shall also direct the Democrat-Republican debates.
+4.18.
+The Events Directors (2) shall be responsible with organizing events outside of General Meetings and facilitate relationships with non-campaign related events.
+The chairperson shall also direct the Democrat-Republican debate.

 4.19.
 The Deputy Treasurer, in the absence of the Treasurer, or should the Treasurer prove unable or unwilling to perform the duties described above, shall assume the responsibilities of the Treasurer.
 In the event of a vacancy in the Office of the Treasurer, the Deputy Treasurer shall assume the Office of the Treasurer, including all duties and responsibilities thereof, until elections for new Officers shall be held.
 The Deputy Treasurer shall also be responsible for learning the responsibilities of the Treasurer in hopes of holding the Office of the Treasurer.
+The election of the Deputy Treasurer will be held annually in the fall semester to ensure that first-year and transfer students have an equal opportunity to run.
 It is encouraged for the Deputy Treasurer to not be an advancing senior so that they may advance on to run for Treasurer.
 This is not, however, a requirement.

 Keep the rest of the Executive Board informed as to all actions they are taking on behalf of the College Democrats;